tlwl19/EGL314/README.md

 <br>

-To create the Timer Button :
+To start the timer :

 ```
 def Start(label):